Adapting existing products, services and ideas

 Types of adaptation include:

-- Adapting the strategies used for promoteUse advertising and publicity to increase the sales of a product. and advertising of goods and services.
-This might be achieved through special offers, discount codes or changing advertising to focus on social media Social media is an interactive computer based technology that allows the user to create and to share information and ideas through virtual communities and networks. or TV.
+• Adapting the strategies used for and advertising of goods and services.
+This might be achieved through special offers, discount codes or changing advertising to focus on or TV.

-- Some products can be adapted with new innovationNew methods, ideas or products..
+• Some products can be adapted with new .
 For example, the sausage roll has been adapted and modified to suit vegan consumers in response to the growing demand for meat-free products.